CSEA-IITB/WriteUps/Google CTF/Android/README.md

 This thrown exception, as we can see above, was catched by `catch_0`, and since `o.this.o` has been incremented, it would probably go back up again, and so the same check would be done for other input values as well, thus, this try-catch, which we just removed, was a loop!

-Well, but how is this check happening, we see a call to an `R.o` function!
+But how is this check happening, we see a call to an `R.o` function!
 Let's read that up?

 ```java
     // in R.java